nancysunnieli/CMSC-12200-Final-Project/README.md

-To run the program:
+To run the program:<br /><br />
 1.)
 Enter the directory called "collegesubredditwebsite".
-To do this, run the following command in your terminal: "cd collegesubredditwebsite".
+To do this, run the following command in your terminal: "cd collegesubredditwebsite". <br /><br />
 2.)
-Enter the follwing command in the terminal: "python3 manage.py runserver".
+Enter the follwing command in the terminal: "python3 manage.py runserver".<br /><br />
 2.)
 This will output a link.
-Copy and paste the link in the desired internet browser.
+Copy and paste the link in the desired internet browser.<br /><br />
 3.)
-Explore the pages on the website, which are as follows:
+Explore the pages on the website, which are as follows:<br />
-  - Home: This is a welcome message
+  - Home: This is a welcome message<br />
-  - About: This gives an explanation of the project and the pages
+  - About: This gives an explanation of the project and the pages<br />
-  - Top Keywords: This outputs the top keywords given parameters from the user
+  - Top Keywords: This outputs the top keywords given parameters from the user<br />
-  - Word Prevalence: This outputs a graph of the percentage usage of a given word over time given parameters from the user
+  - Word Prevalence: This outputs a graph of the percentage usage of a given word over time given parameters from the user<br />
-  - Similarity: The compares the similarity of two colleges given parameters from the user
+  - Similarity: The compares the similarity of two colleges given parameters from the user<br />
-  - Upvotes Analysis: This provides an analysis of the upvotes on the posts given parameters from the user
+  - Upvotes Analysis: This provides an analysis of the upvotes on the posts given parameters from the user<br />

 Description of files in this repository: <br />
 1.) csv files:  <br />
-  1.) word_raw_data.csv maps words to the post they are from. <br />
+  a.) word_raw_data.csv maps words to the post they are from. <br />
-  2.) all_raw_data.csv contains all the raw data that was scraped from reddit APIs.
+  b.) all_raw_data.csv contains all the raw data that was scraped from reddit APIs.
 It has the following columns: downs (number of down votes), epoch_time (time of post in epoch time), score (computed by reddit), subreddit (name of college the post is from), text (the raw text of the post), title (the title of the post), unique_post_id (unique post id), ups (amount of up votes), upvote_ratio (ratio between up and down votes). <br />
-  3.)
+  c.)
 Yale_raw_data.csv, Stanford_raw_data.csv, UPenn_raw_data.csv, UChicago_raw_data.csv, Princeton_raw_data.csv, MIT_raw_data.csv, JHU_raw_data.csv, Harvard_raw_data.csv, and Caltech_raw_data.csv contain the same data as all_raw_data.csv.
 The difference is that it splits the data up by college.  <br /><br />

 2.) reddit_scraping.py: this was the program used to scrape reddit APIs. <br /><br />
 3.)
 Set_Up_Database.py and create_tables_in_sql: these were used to set up the db.sqlite3 database using the csv files. <br /><br />